-As of January 31, 2008, we operated 122 Urban Outfitters stores of which 106 are located in the United States, four are located in Canada and 12 are located in Europe.
-During fiscal 2008, we opened 16 new Urban Outfitters stores, 12 of which are located within the United States, one of which is located in Canada, and three of which are located in Europe.
+As of January 31, 2009, we operated 142 Urban Outfitters stores of which 118 are located in the United States, 7 are located in Canada and 17 are located in Europe.
+During fiscal 2009, we opened 20 new Urban Outfitters stores, 12 of which are located within the United States, 3 of which are located in Canada, and 5 of which are located in Europe.
 Urban Outfitters targets young adults aged 18 to 30 through a unique merchandise mix and compelling store environment.
 Our product offering includes women's and men's fashion apparel, footwear and accessories, as well as an eclectic mix of apartment wares and gifts.
 We plan to open additional stores over the next several years, some of which may be outside the United States.
-Urban's North American and European store sales accounted for approximately 35.3% and 6.4% of consolidated net sales, respectively, for fiscal 2008.
+Urban's North American and European store sales accounted for approximately 35.9% and 6.2% of consolidated net sales, respectively, for fiscal 2009.

-We operated 108 Anthropologie stores as of January 31, 2008, all of which are located in the United States.
-During fiscal 2008 we opened 15 new Anthropologie stores.
+We operated 121 Anthropologie stores as of January 31, 2009, all of which are located in the United States.
+During fiscal 2009 we opened 13 new Anthropologie stores.
 Anthropologie tailors its merchandise to sophisticated and contemporary women aged 30 to 45.
 Our product assortment includes women's casual apparel and accessories, home furnishings and a diverse array of gifts and decorative items.
-We plan to open additional stores over the next several years.
-Anthropologie's store sales accounted for approximately 37.3% of consolidated net sales for fiscal 2008.
+We plan to open additional stores over the next several years, including opening Anthropologie stores in Europe.
+Anthropologie's store sales accounted for approximately 35.0% of consolidated net sales for fiscal 2009.

-We operated 15 Free People stores as of January 31, 2008, all of which are located in the United States.
-During fiscal 2008 we opened seven new Free People stores.
+We operated 30 Free People stores as of January 31, 2009, all of which are located in the United States.
+During fiscal 2009 we opened 15 new Free People stores.
 Free People primarily offers private label branded merchandise targeted to young contemporary women aged 25 to 30.
 Free People provides a unique merchandise mix of casual women's apparel, accessories and gifts.
-We plan to open additional stores over the next several fiscal years.
-Free People's retail sales accounted for approximately 1.1% of consolidated net sales for fiscal 2008.
+We plan to open additional stores over the next several years.
+Free People's retail sales accounted for approximately 1.8% of consolidated net sales for fiscal 2009.